East Asian Languages & Cultures

 I am a cultural and social historian of modern Japan.
 My research focuses on the birth of mass media and mass culture in Japan.
 My research thus far has centered on magazines (Kingu and Ie no hikari, for example), but I am also interested in publishers and advertisers more generally and incorporate many visual sources (posters, illustrations, comics, and advertising) in my analysis.
 My work is partly comparative and seeks to recapture the importance of rural communities in various social and cultural developments in the 20th century.

-I am currently revising my dissertation (Creating Mass Culture in Inter-War Japan) into a monograph manuscript and working on two separate articles on related topics.
+I have finished expanding and revising my dissertation (Creating Mass Culture in Inter-War Japan) into a monograph manuscript and have turned my attention toward two separate articles on related topics.